jsoft88/structured-streaming-lib/Readme.md

 # Generic structured streaming library
  ## Design
- To make it extensible, there is a main base class: `com.joyn.challenge.stream.core.StreamJob`, which is the base of every streaming task we might have.
+ To make it extensible, there is a main base class: `com.org.challenge.stream.core.StreamJob`, which is the base of every streaming task we might have.
 The main structure is as follows:
    ```scala
    package com.org.challenge.stream.core